Colltrans

 Colltrans is the municipal transit system in the Town of Collingwood in Central Ontario, Canada.
 Although this is a small system, running only three routes on 30 minute loops from the downtown terminal, it provides service to the community seven days a week, with the exception of statutory holidays.
 The terminal is an outdoor curbside location on the southeast corner of Second Street and Pine Street with no facilities other than two bus shelters.
 Fares are $2.00, with students receiving a 50 cent discount and children riding for free.

 Services

-There are 5 routes that operate Monday to Sunday from 7:00 am to 9:00 pm.
+There are three routes that operate Monday to Sunday from 7:00 am to 9:00 pm.
+In addition, there are also two other non-Colltrans routes; one operated by Simcoe County LINX, which connect to other communities in Simcoe County such as Wasaga Beach and The Blue Mountains.